Shimingyi/MotioNet/README.md

 - NVIDIA GPU + CUDA CuDNN
 - 2D Pose Detection Tool (for evaluation on wild videos, now support: [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose))

-Run this command to install the python packages:
+Based on your Cuda version, choose a suitable version of [PyTorch](https://pytorch.org/get-started/locally/) and install it, then run this command to install other packages:

 ```shell
 pip install -r requirements.txt